 6.33.1 Applicability to language

 C allows the address of a variable to be stored in a pointer variable.
-Should this pointer be, for example, the address of a local variable that was part of a stack frame, then using this address after the function containing the local variable has terminated leads to undefined behaviour, as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
+Should this pointer variable contain, for example, the address of a local variable that was part of a stack frame, then using this address after the function containing the local variable has terminated leads to undefined behaviour, as the memory will have been made available for further allocation and may indeed have been allocated for some other use.
 The same is true for a pointer to memory allocate with malloc etc. and which has subsequently been freed.

 6.33.2 Guidance to language users

+Follow the guidelines of TR 24772-1 clause 6.33.5.

 Do not assign the address of an object to any entity which persists after the object has ceased to exist.
 This is done in order to avoid the possibility of a dangling reference.
 In particular, never return the address of a local variable as the result of a function call.

 Long lived pointers that contain block-local addresses should be assigned the null pointer value before executing a return from the block.